Minituff/Finance-utils/README.md

             // The column name or index where the item category is shown (Food, travel, etc.)

             "transaction_type": "Type", *Optional* (int|str)
-            // The column name or index where the transction is shown
+            // The column name or index where the transction type is shown (Debit, Credit)
+            // Use this parameter to tell the script if this was an expense or incomne based off the value in this column
+            // Cannot be combined with the `debit_credit` column

             "amount": "Amount", (int|str)
             // The column name or index where the transaction amount is stored